fmkguy/mtg-card-service/README.md

 $ docker-compose exec api bash data/seed.sh
 ```

 It's going to automatially download the most up-to-date `AllPrintings.json` and `AllPrices.json` files from MTGJSON, unzip them, then open up a stream to parse the files and save the Card and Price documents in our database.
-After all of the  this process, the script is also trying to fetch the card `imageUrls` from Scryfall.
-When it's done running, it will remove the JSON files and we should be left with a clean, local database of all MTG cards.
+Once the insertions are complete and our database is populated, the script will begin to fetch the card `imageUrls` from Scryfall.

-> The initialization of the "Fetching card images..." stage of the seed script will take several seconds as it builds a list of every item in the database
+> Heads-up: The initialization of the "Fetching card images..." stage of the seed script will take several seconds as it builds a list of every item in the database.

+When _that's_ done running, it will remove the JSON files and we should be left with a clean, local database of all MTG cards.
 To confirm, open your browser to `http://localhost:8081/` to use the Mongo Express frontend.
 Select the "mtg" database and the "cards" collection.

 If all went well, you should see ~55,000 entries!